 The Lens of Jen is about embracing a new “lens” on life when life doesn’t shake out quite the way you planned.
 Because, believe me, where I stand now doesn’t match the path that I mapped out.

-My perspective is shaped from the 18 months that I took to travel full time after my fiancé died of cancer when he was just 40.
+My perspective is shaped by my decision to quit my job and travel the world full time after my fiancé died of cancer when he was just 40.
 After that, I changed literally everything about my life.

 Just like so many of us, I delayed my dreams for far too long.

 And then, on Feb.
-14, 2018, my partner was diagnosed with stage four esophageal cancer.
+14, 2018, my partner – my person – was diagnosed with stage four esophageal cancer.

 Jeff died on June 4, 2018, not even four months after he was diagnosed.
 Before his diagnosis, he showed me how to love more freely and to trust more completely.
 After his diagnosis, he showed me how to seek joy and to live for every moment – even during the hardest of times.

 I wrote this post one day after he died.

 A month later, I followed a promise that I made to him to stop delaying my dreams.
-I quit my job, packed a suitcase and dusted off my laptop.
-For 18 months I wandered through 22 countries, traveling 70,496 miles by way of 39 flights, 39 trains, nine buses, six cars, five ferries, and one very long walk.
-I blogged about it every step of the way.
+I quit my job, packed a suitcase, and dusted off my laptop.
+For 18 months I wandered through 22 countries, traveling 70,496 miles by way of 39 flights, 39 trains, nine buses, six cars, five ferries, and one very long walk across Spain.

 While I do not wish this kind of grief or loss on anyone, I do wish to inspire you to follow your dreams and to follow them now.
 And you can bet that I’m not going to let grief stop me from seeking the most from the short time that we have here.